SoftwareAG/webmethods-helm-charts/README.md

+⚠️ **WARNING:** Repository moved to IBM public Github: https://github.com/IBM/webmethods-helm-charts.
+This repository is no longer maintained and will be archived and closed on **31.01.2025**.
+The IBM repository was set up with the commits until December, 6th 2024 from this repository.

 # Helm Chart Repository for Software AG webMethods Products and Components

 This repository contains a collection of Helm charts for various webMethods components.
 The section *Available Charts* provides more information about the contents.
 We test and develop all Helm Charts for webMethods release version 10.15.